Lemonsandlimez/BPLS/README.md

 - Best option if Go is already installed

 ### Python
-⚠️ **Currently being converted to Python**
-Not available at this time.
+- Requires **Python 3.6+**
+- Size ~16KB
+- Slower than Go, and heavier
+- (Not recomended unless python already installed)

 ### Windows Executable (.exe)
 - Windows 7+
 - Size: ~3.26 MB
-- No dependencies required
+- No dependencies required (If your on Windows)
 - Heaviest option, but easiest for users without dependencies

 ---